sandler2806/Offline-Elevator/Readme.md

 it is important to note that the actuall commanding of the elevator is not defined by our code. the commanding logic is quite simple, the elevator will keep moving in the same direction as long as it has active calls in that direction.

 #### algorithms principles:
-the algorithm is desigend to allocate calls in a way that will leave us with a low average waiting time
+the algorithm is designed to allocate calls in a way that will leave us with a low average waiting time

-the algorithm will allocare an elevator for the call based on sevral parameters :
+the algorithm will allocate an elevator for the call based on several parameters :
 - the time it take to the elevator to complete the call (based on it's current unfinished missions)
-- the delay cuased to other users of the elevator from handling the call
+- the delay caused to other users of the elevator from handling the call
 - how will it affect the next calls - win the war not the fight
 -

-we take advantage of the fact that we can "see in to the future" to check if picking certain elevator will affect badly on our average waiting time. the algorithm con comfortably calculate the best chioce while looking 3-4 calls ahead on heavy cases and more on small cases.
+we take advantage of the fact that we can "see in to the future" to check if picking certain elevator will affect badly on our average waiting time. the algorithm con comfortably calculate the best choice while looking 3-4 calls ahead on heavy cases and more on small cases.
 <hr>

 ### UML Diagram